Planning a visit to Vatican City and wondering how to organize your day? This is one day in Vatican City itinerary you need!

 view of St. Peter’s from Castle Sant’Angelo

-I hope you’ve enjoyed my 1 day itinerary for Vatican City.
+I hope you’ve enjoyed my one day itinerary for Vatican City.
 You may enjoy these other Rome travel guides and resources:

 - 5 day itinerary for Rome